 Some questions to ask your doctor or pharmacist about the medicine

-- What are the benefits and risks of this medicine for me?
+- What are the likely benefits of this medicine for me?

 - Are there simpler and safer options?